pgavriel/moad_cui/README.md

 ## Ok now plug the cameras in...

 ...but make sure to write down their serial numbers first.
+These are found all the cameras themselves OR on their packaging.
+They consist of 12 numbers.
+They need to be placed in the moad_config.json file BUT INSTRUCTIONS FOR THIS ARE INCLUDED IN THE NEXT STEP AND IN [config/CONFIG_OPTIONS.md](config/CONFIG_OPTIONS.md).

 Mount the DSLR and Realsense cameras in the desired configuration and plug them into the PC.